Insights · Published Apr 26, 2026 · Updated May 18, 2026 · 20 min read

 The 12 templates, grouped by use case

-Each template includes the prompt, when to run it, what signal to look for, and how it differs from the pillar's 15 starter set.
-Replace placeholders ([brand], [category], [ICP], [competitor], etc.) with your own variables.
+Each template below has four parts.
+The prompt itself (copy-paste ready).
+When to run it (specific diagnostic scenario).
+What signal to look for in AI's response.
+How it differs from the pillar's 15 starter set.
+Replace bracketed placeholders ([brand], [category], [ICP], [competitor], etc.) with your own variables before running.

 Brand awareness (3 prompts) — non-branded discovery